nitesh-1306/Placement-Prepartion/03_InterviewPreparation/03_OOP.md

 ### 3.2 Constructor Types
 - Default Constructor
 - Parameterized Constructor
-- Copy Constructor
+- Copy Constructor: Constructor that initializes an object using another object of the same class
 - Static Constructor (in some languages)

 ### 3.3 Composition vs Inheritance
-- Composition: "Has-a" relationship
+- Composition: "Has-a" relationship `One class uses another as part of its functionality but doesn't inherit from it`
-- Inheritance: "Is-a" relationship
+- Inheritance: "Is-a" relationship `Subclass inherits the behavior and attributes of the parent class`

 ### 3.4 Design Principles
 - SOLID Principles:
-  1. Single Responsibility Principle
+  1. Single Responsibility Principle : `should only have one job or responsibility`
-  2. Open-Closed Principle
+  2. Open-Closed Principle: `Classes, modules, functions should be open for extension but closed for modification`
-  3. Liskov Substitution Principle
+  3. Liskov Substitution Principle: `Objects of a superclass should be replaceable with objects of its subclasses without affecting the correctness of the program`
-  4. Interface Segregation Principle
+  4. Interface Segregation Principle: `A client should not be forced to depend on interfaces it does not use`
-  5. Dependency Inversion Principle
+  5. Dependency Inversion Principle: `High-level modules should not depend on low-level modules, but both should depend on abstractions`

 ### 3.5 Difference Between Fully and Purely Object-Oriented Languages